 - The USGI Sea Bag

-I was first introduced to the USGI Sea Bag (Duffel Bag) shortly after getting off the bus in Paris Island.
-I entered United States Marine Corps boot camp and had recently placed my feet on the yellow footprints.
+I was first introduced to the USGI Sea Bag (military duffle Bag) shortly after getting off the bus in Paris Island.
+I entered the United States Marine Corps boot camp and had recently placed my feet on the yellow footprints.